tobeybill/tobeybill.github.io/index.md

 _**[Comparing Firm 10-K Sentiment to Company Stock Returns](report/report.md)**_

 This project compares the positive and negative sentiments present in firm 10-Ks reported in the 2022 year with returns after the reports are filed.
 The sentiment measurements achieved are shown with returns seen over the 2 days following filing and then from day 3 through 10.
-A correlation measure is calculated and visualized in the form of a scatterplot
+A correlation measure is calculated and visualized in the form of a scatterplot.

 <img src="report/scatterplot.png?raw=true"/>